 Some of the benefits that a VPN can provide is hiding your IP, encrypting your traffic, and enabling a private DNS.
 This combination does much more than guarantee your privacy: it also makes you a difficult target for hackers and protects you from more common online scams.

 Of course, you will want to make sure you use a reliable provider and stay away from free VPNs that are often notorious for data farming.
 No-logs policy is a must, and if you want to go the extra mile, you can see if your provider is registered in an area where such conduct is legally possible (good examples are Panama and the British Virgin Islands: neither have obligatory data retention laws.)

 Provide a New Address for Transactions

-One of the highlights of having a private IP address when working with Bitcoin and other cryptocurrencies is the ability to implement a new address for each individual transactions you make and complete.
+One of the highlights of having a private IP address when working with Bitcoin and other cryptocurrencies is the ability to implement a new address for each individual transaction you make and complete.

 Providing new buyers and contacts with a new IP address ensures your own privacy without putting your real name and authentic information at risk, even if you are selling virtual coins or if you are interested in bidding on cryptocurrency that is most valuable to you.